dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 * Converts these records into a list of `EmployeeReview` objects and returns it as a response.

-Step 8: Define the endpoint for updating an employee review:
+<span class="step-number">8</span> Define the endpoint for updating an employee review:

 ```python
 @app.put("/employee_reviews/{employee_id}", response_model=EmployeeReview)